pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/3_macOS_install.md

 sudo mysql -u root
 # Create new user and set password
 CREATE USER 'pydio'@'localhost' IDENTIFIED BY 'your password goes here';
+CREATE DATABASE cells;
+GRANT ALL PRIVILEGES ON cells.* to 'pydio'@'localhost';
+FLUSH PRIVILEGES;
 ```

 ## Starting with Pydio